Kaykhusraw II: Succession

 Christian Byzantine Greek women being the dominant origin of the slave-concubines and wives of the Seljuk harem.

 Although 'Kaykhusraw was the eldest, the sultan had chosen as heir the younger ‘Izz al-Din, one of his two sons by the Ayyubid princess Adila Khatun, daughter of al Adil I, sultan of Cairo and the Jazira In 1226, Kayqubad assigned the newly annexed Erzincan to Kaykhusraw.
 With the general Kamyar, the young prince participated in the conquest of Erzurum and later Ahlat.
-Kaykhusraw himself married Ghazia Khatun, the daughter of the emir of Aleppo, Al-Aziz Muhammad.

 In 1236–37, raiding Mongols assisted by the Georgians devastated the Anatolian countryside as far as the walls of Sivas and Malatya.
 In response, Kayqubad moved to punish the Georgians.
 As the Seljuq army approached, Queen Russudan of Georgia sued for peace, offering her daughter Tamar in marriage to Kaykhusraw.
 (Note: "He married the daughter of the king of Georgia and was passionately in love with her.")
 This marriage took place in 1238.

-Likely depiction of Gurju Khatun, Kırkdamaltı Kilisesi.
+Likely depiction of Tamar (Gurju Khatun), Kırkdamaltı Kilisesi.

 Upon the death of Kayqubad in 1237, Kaykhusraw seized the throne with the support of the great emirs of Anatolia.
 The architect of his early reign was a certain Sa'd al-Din Köpek, master of the hunt and minister of works under Kayqubad.
 Köpek excelled at political murder and sought to protect his newfound influence at the court with a series of executions.
 He captured Diyarbekir from Ayyubids in 1241.